syncfusion-content/flutter-docs/Flutter/DateRangePicker/customizations.md

 ![Customizations Date Range Picker](images/customizations/customizations.png)

 >**NOTE**
-* Based on the given decoration, cell decoration will be rendered in the following order: blackout dates, special dates, disable dates, today date, weekend dates, trailing and leading dates, and dates decoration.
+* Based on the given decoration, cell decoration will be rendered in the following order: blackout dates, special dates, disable dates, today date, weekend dates, leading or trailing dates, and dates decoration.

 ## Month format
 You can customize the month format of the `DateRangePicker` using the [monthFormat](https://pub.dev/documentation/syncfusion_flutter_datepicker/latest/datepicker/SfDateRangePicker/monthFormat.html) property.